Results That Speak

 Search-First Strategy

-I don't just optimize for Google—I think about how people actually search for solutions.
-What words do they use when they're frustrated?
-What questions do they ask?
+I don't just optimize for Google — I think about how people actually search for solutions.
+What words do they use when they're frustrated at 11pm?
+That's the real keyword research.

-• Technical SEO that improves user experience (page speed, mobile-friendly, clear structure)
+- Technical SEO that improves user experience (page speed, mobile-friendly, clear structure) — see Google's Core Web Vitals

 Problem-Solution Fit

 The best SEO in the world won't help if you're solving the wrong problem.
-I start with understanding who needs what you've built and why.
+I start by figuring out who actually needs what you've built — and whether the way they search for it matches the way you describe it.

-• Educational content that teaches something useful, not just selling
+- Educational content that teaches something useful — not thinly disguised sales pages

 How I Do SEO: A 4-Step Process